molloy-lab/TREE-QMC/tutorial/tree-of-blobs/README.md

 cd ..
 ```

-USAGE
+TUTORIAL
 -----
 **Step 1.** Go to tutorial directory.
 ```
 cd tutorial/tree-of-blobs
 ```

-3. Run TOB-QMC on the [example input data](nomiinae_gene_trees.txt).
+**Step 2.** Run TOB-QMC on the [example input data](nomiinae_gene_trees.txt).
 The example data file contains gene trees for the bee subfamily *Nomiinae* estimated for 852 UCEs.

-To infer a tree of blobs, our approach requires that you first build a base tree (which should be a refinement of the tree of blobs) and then annotate its branches with the minimum p-value found from applying hypothesis tests to 4-taxon subsets around each edge.
+To infer a tree of blobs, our approach requires that you first build a base tree with branches annotated by the minimum p-value found from applying hypothesis tests to 4-taxon subsets around each edge.
 After, edges are contracted based on the alpha and beta hyperparameter values.

 *Below, we describe three different ways of running TOB-QMC to get a base tree.*